 Possibly the most popular game fish in Florida is the snook and palm beach county is home to a large population of snook of all sizes.
 Whether its big inlet snook in the summer, pitching 2lb mullet around seawalls in the fall during the mullet run or fishing docks and bridges year round with artificial or fly there is always something about the big linesiders that stir your dreams anytime you're not chasing them.

-Palm Beach, Florida is at the center of one of Florida's best fishing destinations.
-Swamp to Sea Guide Service has plugged into all of the local favorites including both freshwater and saltwater fishing on both fly and light tackle.
+Looking for things to do in West Palm Beach?
+Palm Beach County is at the center of one of Florida's best fishing destinations.
+With Captain Patrick as your fishing guide, you can expect to catch all of the local favorites including both freshwater and saltwater fishing.
 From Tarpon, Snook and even Bonefish to Largemouth Bass, Peacock Bass, and other exotics - Your guide Captain Patrick Smith is your local Palm Beach fishing pro.
-So, no matter whats on your charter fishing agenda, Swamp to Sea and Captain Smith have a trip tailored just for you!
+So, no matter what is on your charter fishing agenda, Swamp to Sea and Captain Smith have a trip tailored just for you!

 Palm Beach Country resides southeast of Lake Okeechobee, right along Florida's east coast.
 Here, you will find bass fishing hotspots such as Lake Ida, Lake Osborne, several adjoining lakes, and the south Florida canal system.
 This chain of freshwater fisheries house some of the best bass fishing on the planet.
 This is due to abundant food sources, quality water supplies, and a diverse ecosystem.